Changing Continents: Georgia to Bulgaria

 “Why do they call that side [of Istanbul] the ‘Asian side’?”, questioned one inquisitive partier, seemingly oblivious to the well-known, millennia long role Istanbul has played as the literal bridge between Europe and Asia - between East and West and Christianity and Islam.
 Something made me suspect that she hadn’t read Richard Fidler’s Ghost Empire, or explored the history of the Persian or Roman or Byzantine or Ottoman Empires or World War 1.
 Maybe she hadn’t even seen 300.

 But I too am no expert.
-And their high-spending, high-octane type of traveling is probably, in the end, far more valuable to Turkey than my super budget, fleeting dalliance.
+And their high-spending, high-octane type of travelling is probably, in the end, far more valuable to Turkey than my super budget, fleeting dalliance.

 For better or worse, this is the world I have now entered.
 As each European mile passes under foot, the familiarities of home grow more common.